Our History

 Special events, in many formats

-We've hosted a variety of other events, including expert presentations on topics ranging from emergency preparedness to earth-friendly end-of-life options.
-We've held a resource fair, community potlucks, biannual poetry readings, a cider pressing event, and a celebration of clotheslines, aka solar clothes dryers.
-We march in SAP's July 4 parade with a sustainability theme each year, and we host interactive activities at our SAP Art Fair booth.
-We've advocated for accessory dwelling units, involving local architects in a hypothetical design process.
+We've hosted a variety of other events, including expert presentations and resource fairs, community potlucks, poetry readings, a cider pressing, and a celebration of clotheslines.
+We march in SAP's July 4 parade with a sustainability theme and host interactive activities at our SAP Art Fair booth.
+We've advocated for accessory dwelling units, involving local architects in a design process.
 We collaborate with groups like Hampden Park Co-op and the St. Paul Tool Library as well as the SAP Community Council.
 Can we partner with your group?
 Let us know: info@TransitionASAP.org.